 Make sure the Web and JavaEE: WebServices (JAX-WS) bundled plugins are enabled.
-The plugins are bundled with IntelliJ IDEA and activated by default.
-If the plugins are not activated, enable them on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+The plugins are activated by default.
+If the plugins are disabled, enable them on the Plugins page as described in Managing plugins.

 To develop a Web service in IntelliJ IDEA, the corresponding module must be relevantly configured and supplied with all the required libraries and servlet references.
 This section describes the most common ways to meet these requirements.

 Enabling Web Services Development Support through a Dedicated Facet

 This approach is applicable if you are going to develop a Web service of the type GlassFish/JAXWS2.X RI/Netro 1.X/JWSDP2.0 or Apache Axis.

 Integration with Struts is enabled through the Web and Web Services facets.
 These dedicated facets contain settings, configuration file paths, and validation rules.
 This information determines the structure of a module so IntelliJ IDEA detects how to treat the module contents.